-- The built-in MBUS module in the SUN2000 does not need to be connected with cables. - In utility-scale scenarios, an isolation transformer must be connected between inverters and loads. - Commercial and industrial scenarios are supported only in China.
+- See the device nameplate to check whether the MBUS is supported. - Inverters manufactured after July 20, 2022 do not support the AC MBUS. - The built-in MBUS module in the SUN2000 does not need to be connected with cables. - In utility-scale scenarios, an isolation transformer must be connected between inverters and loads. - Commercial and industrial scenarios are supported only in China.

-Figure 5-22 MBUS communication (utility-scale scenarios)
+Figure 5-23 MBUS communication (utility-scale scenarios)

-Figure 5-23 MBUS communication (commercial and industrial scenarios in China)
+Figure 5-24 MBUS communication (commercial and industrial scenarios in China)